praabindhp/Simple_Interest/README.md

 # Simple_Interest
-Python To Find The Simple Interest
+This Is A Python Program To Find The Simple Interest From Recieving The Input From The Users

+Datas:
+Principle As P
+Time Duration As T
+Rate Of Interet As R